Morg207/GreatMusic/README.md

 - 🎵 **Load Tracks from Disk** – Add your favorite songs with ease
 - 📃 **Playlist View** – See all your loaded songs and select any track
 - 🔊 **Currently Playing Song** – Always know what’s on
 - 👋 **Welcome Message** – Friendly greeting when you launch the app
+- **Adjust volume** - Use the slider to adjust the volume of the music

 ---